Skip to content

 Sarah Rising by Ty Chapman, illustrated by DeAnn Wiley

 Sarah attends a protest march with her father after another black person is killed by the police.
 She sees a policeman swat a monarch butterfly to the ground and goes to rescue it.
 When she looks up, her father is gone.
 Other people at the rally help her find her father.
-It was a sad and scary day, but when she checks on her butterfly the next day, it healed, and she frees it.
+It was a sad and scary day, but when she checked on her butterfly the next day, it healed, and she freed it.
 Black children have been activists, protesting during the dangerous times of the Civil Rights protests.
 This is a reminder that there is still much work to be done. [picture book, ages 5 and up]

 When the Butterflies Came by Kimberley Griffiths Little